Analysis: What’s Up With the Epigraph?

 Epigraphs are like little appetizers to the great entrée of a story.
 They illuminate important aspects of the story, and they get us headed in the right direction.

 You Mean "What's Up With The Epigraphs?"

 Moby-Dick never has just one of something when it could collect the whole set.
-It doesn’t have just one epigraph – it has 80.
-Literally 80.
+It doesn’t have just one epigraph—it has eighty.
+Literally: eighty.
 We counted.
 We won’t reproduce them all here, but they’re in the preface titled "Extracts," which appears in most editions of the novel.
 If your edition doesn’t have it, you can read it in Project Gutenberg's free e-text.